= Added or updated today

 "I was sitting in the front row, to the right and very close to the podium, on the first night of three performances.

 "That premiere was, and is still so after 25 years, the single most memorable, visual, musical experience in my 38 years of publishing Tomas Svoboda's music.
-I will be forever grateful to James DePreist for giving me that profound, personal and professionally inspiring, lifelong memory." - Thomas C. Stangland ]
+I will be forever grateful to James DePreist for giving me that profound, personal and professionally inspiring, lifelong memory." - [ Thomas C. Stangland ]

-Official website of James DePreist
+Wikipedia listing of James DePreist

 TOMAS SVOBODA's Recovery from Massive Stroke: